JuanLpz29/JuanLpz29/README.md

 ### Hi there 👋
 My name is Juan Antonio López.
-I'm on my last year of computer science civil engineering at Universidad Austral de Chile and I'm working on my thesis right now.
+I'm on my last year of computer science civil engineering at Universidad Austral de Chile and I'm working on my thesis project right now.

 I really hope i can help you with something or maybe you can help me!
 Please don't hesitate and contact me if you need anything.
 Here is a little more about my current studies and work: